Page and Post

 Posts are ideal for sharing in social platforms and RSS feeds because of its timeliness and how you can group related contents.

 To get started, I suggest that you create a draft of your sitemap to give you an idea on how your pages and menu will be structured.
 You can draw it using a wireframe software or in a piece of paper.
-It is easy if you know the flow of contents and how the menu are grouped.
+It is easier when you can visualize the structure of your pages, menu groupings and the content flow.

 Start exploring the Pages and Posts section in your WP Admin.
 These are the areas where you will be spending a lot of time to manage your contents.
 You should be aware of the behavior and limitations between a Page and Post.